 - After receiving confirmation of admission, Student ID number and PIN, your student should set up their NetID and Email.
 Click on Create Account.
 This is required for completing the financial aid application process.

-Review and Award of Application Files
+Review of Application Files and Aid Offer

 We process financial aid files based on the date your student turned in the last required document.
-Files are not complete and ready to process for a financial aid award until your student submits all required documents.
+Files are not complete and ready to process for a financial aid offer until your student submits all required documents.
 If your student completes their file, and during processing we ask for additional documentation, your student does not lose the original file completion date as long as we receive the documentation within two weeks.

 - Check the Academic calendar for the application file deadlines for the quarter in which your student wishes to begin taking classes.
 Missing the deadline means that your student must pay tuition and fees, and purchase required books for that quarter.
 If we later find your student eligible for aid, we reimburse based on your student’s eligibility.

 - We generally begin processing files for the upcoming year in March or April.
-This means it may take several months before your student receives an award letter email indicating the types and amounts of aid provided.
+This means it may take several months before your student receives an offer letter email indicating the types and amounts of aid provided.
 We also send an email if your student is not eligible for aid.